Taitdanielle/TheHighlandsBreak/README.md

 3. Zoom in and out of the map.
 4. Switch between Map and Satellite views.
 5. Click on a marker to display more information.
-6. Click on a results tile and display more information above the marker on the map.

 ## Deployment